Tochukz/Amazon-Web-Services/Amazon-EC2-Cookbook/README.md

 ```
 $ aws ec2 delete-security-group --group-id sg-xxxxxxxxxxx
 ```
-3. Add rules to you security group
+3. Add rules to your security group
 To add a rule to the security group for EC2-VPC, use the `group-id` of the security group.
 For windows instance, add a rule to allow inbound traffic on TCP 3389 to support Remote Desktop Protocol.
 ```